The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Methods

 \section{Methods}

-In this section we describe how we construct and validate the sample of massive structures, referred to as halo associations.
-We begin from the \manticorelocal\ posterior suite of constrained $N$-body simulations, which provides a statistical ensemble of plausible realizations of the local Universe.
-From these simulations we identify stable associations---objects that recur across the posterior at consistent locations and masses---prioritizing robustness over completeness.
-We then introduce the external data products used for validation (\textit{Planck} Compton-$y$ and two complementary X-ray catalogues), and finally outline the aperture-stacking methodology used to measure the thermal Sunyaev--Zel'dovich (tSZ) signal at the association positions.
+In this section we describe the construction and validation of a catalogue of massive structures, referred to as \textit{halo associations}.
+Our analysis begins from the \manticorelocal\ posterior suite of constrained $N$-body simulations, which provides a statistically consistent ensemble of realizations of the local Universe conditioned on galaxy observations.
+Within this ensemble we identify stable, recurrent structures—objects that appear across many posterior realizations at consistent locations and masses—and interpret these as probabilistic counterparts of galaxy clusters.
+The identification procedure is explicitly designed to prioritize robustness and reproducibility across the posterior rather than maximal completeness.
+We then describe the external observational data products used for validation, including \textit{Planck} Compton-$y$ maps and two complementary X-ray cluster catalogues, and finally outline the aperture-stacking methodology used to measure the thermal Sunyaev--Zel'dovich (tSZ) signal at the association positions.